Moderated Second Levels

 - .govt.nz domain names will only be available to bona fide central or local government bodies and will need to be registered by their authorised staff.

 - Technical standards will be observed.

-- Names will need to be chosen which avoid confusion between agencies.
+- Domain names will need to be chosen which avoid confusion between agencies.

 - Three or four letter names will normally be used only to represent departments or other central or local government bodies, and should be the commonly-known abbreviation for that body.